debasishray16/StockPredictor/README.md

 **Note: This project is still in production and will not resemble the final product.**

-## Note (Information)

-For this project, we have included a different repository with different models trained on different epoch cycles and parameters, which are usable and integratable in this project.

-<a href="https://github.com/debasishray16/Stock-Prediction-Models"> Link to Model's Repository</a>

 ```shell
 docker run debasishray/streamlit-app:v1.0
 docker stop debasishray/streamlit-app:v1.0